Taitava/obsidian-shellcommands/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
-about: Describe this issue template's purpose here.
+name: New issues are meant to be created by the maintainer only
+about: Click the green _Get started_ button to see instructions on how to proceed with your proposal.
 title: ''
 labels: ''
 assignees: ''

 ---

-# New issues are meant to be created by the maintainer only

 Please start a new discussion instead of creating a new issue.
 I will then create an issue if needed.
 The idea is that we can have a longer discussion, and after a solution has been found and decisions made, an issue will be created that contains just a summary and most important decisions from the discussion.